Waynesburg University: Parks

-Waynesburg University is built around four spacious parks owned by the town of Waynesburg.
-The westernmost park contains a bridge meandering through the trees; the next park features a gazebo; and the two parks nearest the university center are commonly referred to as the Fountain Park and the Statue Park.
-Fountain Park is directly in front of Hanna and Miller Hall, while Statue Park is between Buhl Hall, Stewart Hall, Pollock Hall, and Martin Hall.
-Statue park features a statue dedicated to the lives lost in the Civil War.
+Waynesburg University is built around four spacious parks owned by the Borough of Waynesburg.
+The westernmost park, West Park, contains a bridge meandering through the trees; the next park, Ritchie Park, features a gazebo; and the two parks nearest the university center are commonly referred to as the Fountain Park, also known as College Park, and Monument Park.
+Fountain Park is directly in front of Hanna and Miller Halls, while Monument Park is between Buhl Hall, Stewart Hall, Pollock Hall, and Martin Hall.
+Monument Park features a statue dedicated to the lives of those from Greene County that were lost in the Civil War.
 The combined area of the parks is approximately 15 acres.

 Residence halls

-The university is home to ten campus residence halls, seven women's and three men's halls.
-Martin and Thayer Hall are home to most of the men on campus.
+Waynesburg University is home to ten campus residence halls, seven women's and three men's halls.
+Martin and Thayer Halls are home to most of the men on campus.
 They both are double occupancy halls on the Eastern side of campus.
-Martin Hall is closer to downtown Waynesburg while Thayer Hall is located next to Buhl Hall and the Eberly Library.
-Willison is the third men's hall and student apartment complex, it is mostly a double occupancy hall but students have the option to triple.
-Willison is six stories tall and is the newest building on campus.
+Martin Hall is between Wayne and Franklin Streets, while Thayer Hall is located next to Buhl Hall and the Eberly Library.
+Willison Hall is the third men's residence hall, which is located close to Downtown Waynesburg, and features suite-style rooms.
+It is mostly a double-occupancy hall, but students have the option to triple.
+Willison Hall is six stories tall and was opened in 2008.

-Denny Hall is attached to Benedum dining hall on the West side of campus, like Thayer it has built in desks and cabinets in the wall.
-It is one of three underclassmen women's halls.
-Across the parking lot overlooking the chapel is Burns hall and on the other side of the chapel is the single story Ray Hall.
+Denny Hall is located directly next to Benedum Dining Hall on the west side of campus.
+Like Thayer Hall, it has built in desks and cabinets in the wall.
+Denny Hall is one of three underclassmen women's halls.
+Across the parking lot overlooking the chapel is Burns Hall, another underclassmen women’s hall, and on the other side of the chapel was the single-story traditional-style dorm, Ray Hall, which closed in late 2023 and was demolished in January of 2026 to make way for a new suite-style residence hall, set to open within the next few years.

-The four upperclass women halls are West, South, East, and Pollock.
-West, South, and East sit above the Stover campus center and the Eberly Library in a small plaza.
-Pollock is located right between Buhl Hall, one of the classroom buildings, and Thayer Hall.
+The four upperclass women halls are West, South, East, and Pollock Halls, also known as SWEP.
+West, South, and East Halls sit above the Stover campus center and the Eberly Library in a small plaza.
+Pollock Hall is located right between Buhl Hall, one of the classroom buildings, and Thayer Hall.